tbroadley/grt-arrival-times/README.md

 - `make clean` removes the snap file from the development machine.
 - `make` runs the above four targets in sequence.
 - `make ssh` opens an SSH connection to the Raspberry Pi.
+- `make send msg="Your message"` sends a message to be displayed on the message board.